KellerJordan/modded-nanogpt/README.md

 ```

 This will train a 124M-parameter transformer for 5100 steps on 2.67B tokens of Fineweb [1], achieving ~3.277 validation loss.
-For comparison, the default llm.c PyTorch trainer yields [>3.28 validation loss after training for 10B tokens](https://github.com/karpathy/llm.c/discussions/481#:~:text=By%20the%20end%20of%20the%20optimization%20we%27ll%20get%20to%20about%203.29).
+For comparison, the default llm.c PyTorch trainer yields [>3.28 validation loss after training for 19560 steps on 10B tokens](https://github.com/karpathy/llm.c/discussions/481#:~:text=By%20the%20end%20of%20the%20optimization%20we%27ll%20get%20to%20about%203.29).

 ---